 To develop admissible evidence while ensuring the constitutional rights of all individuals, peace officers must correctly follow standardized practices for conducting crime scene interviews and interrogations.

 The following table identifies the student learning objectives for this section.

-After completing study of this section, the student will be able to Objective ID • differentiate between an interview and interrogation 15.06.1 • differentiate between an admission and a confession 15.06.3 individuals, peace officers must correctly follow standardized period conducting crime scene interviews and interrogations.
-The following table identifies the student learning objectives for After completing study of this section, the student will be able to differentiate between an interview and interrogation
+After completing study of this section, the student will be able to Objective ID differentiate between an interview and interrogation 15.06.1 differentiate between an admission and a confession 15.06.3

-In this section This section focuses on gathering evidence from individuals at a crime scene such as witnesses or the person who may have committed the crime.
+This section focuses on gathering evidence from individuals at a crime scene such as witnesses or the person who may have committed the crime.
 Refer to the table below for a specific topic.

-Торіс See Page
+Topic See Page

 Crime Scene Interviews 2-83

 Investigative Interrogations 2-89

 Section Synopsis 2-94

 Learning Activities 2-104